NoaBabliki/ticket_website_final/README.md

 #added a component to client side: PageManager to move to next/previus page and see current page number
 #added option to see how many hidden tickets are in the current page and restore all hidden ticket in the current page
 #when there are no search results, show a message
-# down-side: when: overallNumberOfTicket % pageSize == 0 => the last page will be an empty page (instead of no page). did not manage to solve this by now :(
+# down-side: when: overallNumberOfTicket % pageSize == 0 => the last page will be an empty page (instead of no page). solved at latest version

-#### 2c - Bonus Task
-There is a need to find tickets created before/after a certain date, and our designer is on vacation to design proper UI for it.
-Change the search functionality so that when searching for `after:27/09/2019 api`, only tickets matching the word "api" created *after* 27/09/2019 will show.
-Add support for `before:[DATE]` and `from:[EMAIL]` as well.

-#### 2d - Bonus Task
-We're doing great, the system now has more than 10M tickets but with success comes challenges and search became unbearable.
-**Keep in mind the number of tickets is planned to grow exponentially very soon so make sure to think of a proper solution.**	We even had a complaint from an agent that told us he waited for a response more than 5 minutes, that's just CRAZY!
-Let's create a search mechanism on steroids.
-1.Add q query param `?superSearch=` to the `/tickets` API call and implement an *efficient* search solution, that gets a word as an input and return an array of matching tickets.
-2. Connect your client side search bar to that API call

 ### Part 3 - Your extra touch
 Think of a small addition to this project and make it happen.
 If you need inspiration, you can check out our real ticketing app at https://wix.com/wixanswers and grab some ideas from there ;)